Hit the enlarge button on right corner to view full screen!

 A: VERY!
 Many activities are based on headcount (meals, T-shirts, cabin assignments, volunteer trip leaders, etc).
-Registering by March 17 is the only way to guarantee meals, cabin and swag.
+Early registration is the only way to guarantee meals, cabin and swag.

-A: You may register after March 17, either online or at the event, but the cost goes up and there is no guarantee of meals, cabin or swag.
+A: You may register after early registration closes, either online or at the event, but the cost goes up and there is no guarantee of meals, cabin or swag.

 Q: What if I can only be there for part of the event?

 A: Because this event is TSRA’s primary fundraiser AND because there is a cost to TSRA to use Camp Nakanawa AND because your registration fee helps to fund conservation, river access and educational efforts, we ask that you register, pay and sign the appropriate waivers (above).
-A single-day registration is available for Saturday only at the reduced cost of $35.
+A single-day registration is available for Saturday only at a reduced cost.

 Q: What if I register but then can’t come?

 A: TSRA events are organized and run by volunteers.
 Our volunteers need time to reserve staff, equipment and facilities, make meal counts, and a host of other things.
-For these reasons, we cannot guarantee refunds requested after March 18.
+For these reasons, we cannot guarantee refunds requested after early registration ends.
 All refunds are subject to a $10 administrative fee.

 Q: What are the cabins like?